 - Mix well and give to the lamb in small portions.

-This formula however doesn't contain any of the antibodies that lambs need.
-As lambs don't get immunity via the placenta before birth, they have to ingest it through colostrum.
-This formula might, however, keep the lamb alive until you can get colostrum from elsewhere.
+This formula doesn't contain any of the antibodies that lambs need.
+Lambs don't get immunity via the placenta before birth.
+They have to ingest it through colostrum.
+This formula might keep the lamb alive until you can get colostrum from elsewhere.

 Coaxing Another Ewe to Adopt a Rejected Lamb

 Most ewes won't accept the lamb of another ewe, but sometimes you're lucky.
-It can only be done if you have two or more ewes delivering lambs at about the same time.
+It can only succeed if you have two or more ewes delivering lambs at about the same time.

-Getting another ewe to adopt a lamb that is not their own is difficult.
-There are several methods you can try, but you have to be very careful because you could end up with another lamb you have to bottle-feed.
+Getting another ewe to adopt a lamb that is not their own is very difficult.
+There are several methods you can try.
+You have to be very careful because you could end up with another lamb you have to bottle-feed.
 If the ewe you have in mind gets too stressed, she might reject her own lamb too, and that is not what you want.